 Brush up on your history

 Most of Cartagena’s historical attractions are either free or really cheap.
-I loved the Museo del Oro, which, in addition to being free, provided a fascinating glimpse into the history of Colombian gold and the Zenu culture.
+I loved the Museo del Oro.
+In addition to being free, it provided a fascinating glimpse into the history of Colombian gold and the Zenu culture.
 The exhibits were both in English and Spanish, the gold metalwork was absolutely breathtaking, and best of all, it was heavily air-conditioned.

 Explore the Old City